ee538/AutoGradingScript/FAQ/FAQ.md

 [V 0.1](https://viterbi-web.usc.edu/~yudewei/main/sources/gradingscript/) on 10/18/2022

+Over the past assignments, a lot of similar questions on the auto grading script have been asked frequently.
+Based on those questions, I wrote a FAQ list to help you find the errors and the solution more quickly so that you may raise fewer duplicated questions again and again and we can offer help on Piazza efficaciously.

 ### Q1

 - My grading workflow **was running for rather long time** on a certain question and I finally only got some message like: **`Error:`** `The log was not found.
 It may have been deleted based on retention settings.`  without anything else.
 You please don't care whether my code passes the tests locally, but the grading script doesn't work anyway!